 These distinctly different programs have separate transfer counselors who are committed to helping you through the process of enrolling and getting on with your journey.

-- Arielle Phillips is our Assistant Director for Transfer Students for Traditional Day students on the Reading campus.
+- Arielle Phillips-Law is our Assistant Director for Transfer Students for Traditional Day students on the Reading campus.
 She is based in the Undergraduate Admissions Office and can be contacted by calling that office at 610-796-8269.
 You can email her directly or communicate with us via the Admissions department inbox.